-The Missing Peace Symposium 2013 - Sexual Violence in Conflict and Post-Conflict Settings, brings together some of the most innovative thinkers working in this field of research.
-Panelists, Young Scholars, Guest Speakers, and participants research, and hail from, Africa, Asia, North and South America, and Europe.
+The Missing Peace Symposium 2013 brought together some of the most innovative thinkers working in this field of research.
+Panelists, young scholars, guest speakers, and participants research, and hail from, Africa, Asia, North and South America, and Europe.
 Their work and research covers all aspects of sexual violence in conflict and post-conflict setting, including the root causes of violence, the enviorments that perpetuate violence, and the impacts of sexual violence on all aspects of life.

 - Ellsberg, Mary.
 "Violence against Women in Melanesia and Timor-Leste"

 - Ellsberg, Mary.
 "Sexual Violence and Expolitation in Conflict Situations"

-Engle, Karen.
+- Engle, Karen.
 "Judging Sex in War"

-Garcia-Moreno, Claudia and Charoltte Watts.
+- Garcia-Moreno, Claudia and Charoltte Watts.
 "Violence against women: an urgent public health priority"

 - Garcia-Moreno, Claudia.
 "WHO Multi-country Study on Women's Health and Domestic Violence against Women"

-Makanyengo, Margaret.
+- Makanyengo, Margaret.
 "APHIA II, Nairobi"

 - Mantilla, Julissa.
 "The Truth Comission in Peru: Trying to heal open wounds"

-Nordås, Ragnhild.
+- Nordås, Ragnhild.
 "Sexual Violence in African Conflicts"

 - Seelinger, Kim Thuy.
 "Violence Against Women and HIV Control in Uganda: A Paradox of Protection?"